selfrefactor/rambda/files/README.md

 - Rambda's **startsWith/endsWith** work only with strings, instead with array and strings.

+- Rambda's **filter/all/any/none** pass index as second argument to the predicate function.

+- Rambda's **equals** doesn't protect against circular structures as **Ramda.equals** does.

 - Rambda's **flip** works only for functions expecting two arguments.

-- Rambda's **equals** doesn't protect against circular structures as **Ramda.equals** does.

 - Rambda's **partialCurry** and **includes** are not part of Ramda API.